xonq/mycotools/mycotools/MTDB.md

 MTDB and acc is the retrieved accession for both assemblies and proteomes.
 Thus, MTDB aliases are directly connected to the MTDB by slicing to the underscore.
-For JGI, accessions will pull from the `protein_id` field in the gene coordinates file.
+For JGI, MTDB accessions will pull from the `protein_id` field in the gene coordinates file.
-For NCBI, accessions will pull from the `product_id` field in the gene coordinates file.
+For NCBI, MTDB accessions will pull from the `product_id` field in the gene coordinates file.
 For entries without a detected protein ID, an alias will be assigned with the prefix, 'mtdb'.
 Pseudogenes, tRNAs, and rRNAs aliases will format as `<ome>_<type><type_count>`